 Can you use Pasmo/Suica in shops and vending machines?

 Yes.
 You can use these cards in most convenience stores, many shops and many vending machines.
+You can also buy a Suica card online

 Can you use Pasmo/Suica on the shinkansen?